Trump's Modi meeting marks venture into India-Pakistan relations

 "But frankly, the priorities are different and the nature of the relationships are different," the official said.
 "I think we would like to move forward with both countries but we realize that the pace and scope of that relationship is going to be different in each case."

+"Nobody makes military equipment like we make military equipment, so thank you very much," Trump said.

+Modi, likewise, heralded Trump for the "respect" they have shown him and India.

-Modi is expected to address issues of terrorism and, possibly, US aid to Pakistan.
+Modi was expected to address issues of terrorism and, possibly, US aid to Pakistan.
+He wrote in a Wall Street Journal opinion piece on Monday that defense is a "mutually beneficial sphere" in the relationship between the United States and India.

+"We are already working together to address the existing and emerging strategic and security challenges that affect both our nations -- in Afghanistan, West Asia, the large maritime space of the Indo-Pacific, the new and unanticipated threats in cyberspace," he wrote.
+"The logic of our strategic relationship is incontrovertible."

 Red carpet treatment